munenejosef63/ExamScoreAnalyzer/replit.md

 ## Overview

-This is a Streamlit-based web application for analyzing exam marks and scores.
+This is a Streamlit-based web application for analyzing exam marks and scores with enhanced student information management and email sharing capabilities.
 The tool provides comprehensive statistical analysis and visualizations to help educators and administrators understand exam performance patterns.
 Users can upload data in various formats (CSV, Excel, PDF) or manually enter exam marks for analysis.
+The application now features an appealing user interface with gradient styling, student information capture, and professional email sharing functionality.

 ## User Preferences